ComputationalBiology-CS-CU/C2B2_cluster_starter/README.md

 ### 2.1.
 Working directory

 You need to login to the cluster, landing at "home" directory, which is not supposed to be the working directory.
 Forget about the "data" directory.
 We are mainly working on "scratch".
-Though it's reported less secure, but dropping all the scripts/codes/data there is what the lab usually do.
+Though it's reported less secure, but dropping all the scripts/codes/data there is what the lab usually does.
 So, work there.

 e.g.
 ```